Close Menu

 Gor Mahia News offers flexible advertising solutions tailored to your goals.

-Nominated Irene Nyakerario Mayaka has introduced a new legislative proposal aimed at safeguarding the integrity of sports competitions in the country.
+Nominated MP Irene Nyakerario Mayaka has introduced a new legislative proposal aimed at safeguarding the integrity of sports competitions in the country.
 The Sports (Amendment) Bill, National Assembly Bill No. 5 of 2026, was formally tabled in the National Assembly of Kenya and has already undergone its First Reading.

 The Bill seeks to amend the Sports Act to prohibit and criminalize match fixing and manipulation of sports competitions, a move widely seen as a major step toward protecting fair play in Kenyan sports.